AndyEveritt/ASMBL/README.md

 The subtractive processes are displayed as travel moves, scroll through the layers to check the subtractive processes have been added at the correct point in the print (defined in `config.json`)

 <img src="docs/images/simplify3d_preview.png" width="480">

+# Updating

+Close Fusion 360 and overwrite the contents of the ASMBL repo folder with the latest version from releases (or use `git pull` if you previously cloned the repo).

+If you want Fusion to automatically detect the update then make sure the folder names are the same, otherwise repeat this step with the new folder [Fusion 360 Add-in](#fusion-360-add-in).

 # Contributions